legendary-code/chaos-studio-web/app/src/markdown/pages/Developers.md

 Each base component type may have additional things that may need to be implemented, which will be covered in their respective sections below.
+It's worth mentioning that all components must be serializable and all internal state that needs to be deserialized must be exposed with a getter and setter.
+For example, for a random number generator, it is likely that the seed will need to be exposed with a getter and setter in order for the component to load correctly later on.
+See the example for `Rng` below.

 ##### Map
 This is the heart and soul of all strange attractors.
 A map defines the